Variational properties of the abstract subdifferential operator: The abstract subdifferential as an abstract monotone operator

 Hence, there exists $w\in \partial_L f(z)$ such that $v-w\in \{\langle p,\cdot\rangle: \|p\|\leq \mu\}$. \end{proof}

 \begin{remark} Note that $\{v\}\subseteq \{v + \langle p,\cdot\rangle: \|p\|\leq \mu\}\cap L \neq \emptyset$.
 When equality occurs, this implies that $v=w$ in the theorem above. \end{remark}

 Our next result concerns the maximal monotonicity of the abstract subdifferential operator.
 It is not hard to see that the $L$-subdifferential is $L$-monotone~\parencite[Proposition 1.9]{FoundationsOfPallas1997}.
 However, \textcite[example 3.1]{burachik.ea.08} showed that it is not generally maximal $L$-monotone.
-Under which condition it has been investigated in~\parencite{eberhard.ea:2010,eberhard.ea:2011,mohebi.ea:2012,mohebi.ea:2012_2,mohebi.ea:2014} among others.
+Several authors have investigated conditions under which it is~\parencite[among others]{eberhard.ea:2010,eberhard.ea:2011,mohebi.ea:2012,mohebi.ea:2012_2,mohebi.ea:2014}.
 Here we show that under Assumption~\ref{ass:bounded} the result is also true.
 Our proof generalises the proof by~\textcite{ivanov.ea:2017}.
-We will need the following assumptions and the proposition below.

 \begin{example} Let $X$ be a Banach space, and $f$ any convex function.
 Since the domain of $g_a\coloneqq a\|\cdot - x\|$ is $X$ for any $x$ and any $a>0$, then $\ri(\dom(f))\cap \ri(\dom(g_a))$ is nonempty, and it is known that this implies that $\epi f^* + \epi g_a^* = \epi (f+g_a)^*$ (see~\cite{burachik.ea:2004}).
 From this we infer that $f$ satisfies Assumption~\ref{ass:bounded}.